gabrielemercolino/ParticipateIGGiveaway/README.md

 # Usage

+Just click the newly created button "Open all giveaways" in the extension menù and watch it do the work.

+If you just installed the first script you can click on the links and it will still click the participate button.

+> [!note]
+> It ***should*** work even if your connection is slow
+>
+> If you encounter issues and you need to stop the auto-opening you can close the browser.

+# Info

 - The first script (`participate.user.js`) automatically clicks the button and no further interaction is required.
-Specifically it clicks the button, waits a second to ensure the action is registered and reloads the page so you can see if it actually worked.
 - The second script (`open_giveaways.user.js`) creates instead a button that you need to click for the pages to open.
 Specifically opens a page, waits 2 seconds and then closes it to prevent spamming and blocking from the site itself.

-You can install even just one of them, however they are inteded to be used together

 # Credits